Are you looking for profitable online course ideas so you can create and sell classes online in 2023?

 5. The level of competition:

 How many other courses are already out there on your chosen topic?
-If there are tons of courses on the same subject online, then it might be harder to make yours stand out.
+If there are tons of popular online courses on the same subject, then it might be harder to make yours stand out.

-In general, it’s easier to create a successful course if there are fewer courses in the same niche.
+In general, it’s easier to create a profitable online course if there are fewer courses in the same niche.
 There’s less competition, and it’s easier to get your course in front of potential students.

 Of course, this doesn’t mean that you should avoid creating a course on a popular topic.